sghaskell/splunk-add-on-for-zenoss/README.md

 # Credential Management
 Use the **Credential Management** dashboard to securely store credentials, including Zenoss Cloud tokens, for your Zenoss server instances.
 The dashboard is a CRUD interface to the storage/passwords REST endpoint.
 You can **create, update, delete and reveal the password** for any credentials stored.
 Right click on any row to reveal a context menu for the **update** and **delete** actions.
 You can also leverage the realm field to describe a connection; e.g. - prod or dev.

+For full control over passwords, including RBAC, use the [REST storage/passwords Manager for Splunk](https://splunkbase.splunk.com/app/4013/).

 # Configuring Zenoss Event Custom Alert Action

 **1)** Create credentials for your Zenoss instance using the Credential Management dashboard.
 Credentials will be securely stored in the storage/passwords REST endpoint and accessed by the Zenoss Event custom alert action.
 Please re-read the **Requirements** section before moving on.